 This way the communication between the server and the browser is secured hence protecting login data, credit card data and any other information that might be intercepted by third parties.

 You should go for a higher validation of certificates known as EV SSL Certificate.
-If you have EV SSL Certificate, then the customer can fairly distinguish between your site and that of an imposter.
+If you have an EV SSL Certificate, then the customer can fairly distinguish between your site and that of an imposter.

 - Secure Logins